electricimp/QL720NW/README.md

 ## To Do

-- Issue: Printer appears to drop uart commands while printing.
-Workaround add a pause after calling print method.
+- Issue: Printer appears to drop UART commands while printing.
+Workaround: add a pause after calling *print()*.
-- Issue: Printer is inconsistant when resetting font and font size between print jobs.
-Workaround always set font and font size for each label printed.
+- Issue: Printer is inconsistent when setting font and font size between print jobs.
+Workaround: always set font and font size for each label printed.
-- Not all features have been implemented, may want to add more functionality to driver.
+- Not all features have been implemented.

 ## License